AlexPullen91/Deep-Space-Marauders/README.md

 # Deep Space Marauders

-*Way out on the fringes of the Andromeda galaxy a ragtag band of fearsome pirates have become seperated from the rest of their crew.
-Having been in hot pursuit of a straggler from the recently ambushed trade convoy that had been en route to one of the deep space mining colonies they have now found themselves way off the beaten path.
-The trails gone cold and it's about time to head back when suddenly radar alerts them to incoming projectiles.
-It's an ambush!
-Never ones to back down from a fight they divert power to weapons systems and turn to engage their mysterious foes head on.*
+*Way out on the seldom seen fringes of the Andromeda galaxy a ragtag band of fearsome pirates have become seperated from the rest of their crew.
+Having been in hot pursuit of stragglers from a recently ambushed trade convoy en route to one of the deep space mining colonies, they have now found themselves perilously off the beaten path.
+The trails gone cold.
+Reluctantly they decide it's time to cut their losses and turn to head back, when suddenly radar alerts them to incoming projectiles.
+They're under attack!
+Never one to back down from a fight they divert power to weapons systems and turn to engage their mysterious foes head on.*

+---

-Deep Space Marauders is a narrative driven 2D top down arcade space shooter offering ship selection, power-ups, scaling difficulty and boss fights.
+Deep Space Marauders is a narrative driven 2D top down arcade space shooter offering features such as ship selection, power-ups, scaling difficulty and boss fights.

 ---